kids encyclopedia robot

 Abe government

 In October 2015, Kono joined the Third Abe Cabinet as Chairman of the National Public Safety Commission, Minister in charge of Administrative Reform, Minister in charge of Civil Service Reform, Minister of State for Consumer Affairs and Food Safety, Minister of State for Regulatory Reform and Minister of State for Disaster Management.
-In this role, he was responsible for coordinating security measures for the 2016 G7 summit.
-He left the cabinet in a reshuffle in August 2016.
+In this role, he was responsible for coordinating security measures for the 2016 G7 summit, held in May 2016.

 As foreign minister, Kono was responsible for coordinating Japan's response to the North Korean crisis.
 He publicly urged countries to cut diplomatic and economic ties with North Korea following the announcement of enhanced sanctions by the US government in September 2017.
 Kono also reportedly pressed Iranian foreign minister Javad Zarif to increase Iranian pressure on North Korea.
 Kono's father publicly criticized the government's approach to the crisis, claiming that it should be more cooperative with the Chinese government.

-Late in the evening of 15 April 2018 in the flurry of exchanges after the tripartite missile strikes on Syria, Foreign Minister Kono received the first official visit from the Chinese counterpart since November 2009.
+After the 2017 general election, which delivered a fresh majority for the LDP in the House of Representatives, Abe retained Kono as Foreign Minister in his fourth cabinet.
+Late in the evening of 15 April 2018 in the flurry of exchanges after the tripartite missile strikes on Syria, Kono received the first official visit from the Chinese counterpart since November 2009.
 The Chinese Foreign Minister Wang Yi visited for several days during the leadup to Prime Minister of Japan Shinzo Abe's visit to President Trump later that month.
-Kono was the first Japanese FM to host an official Chinese FM visit for nearly a decade.
+Kono was the first Japanese FM to host an official Chinese FM visit for nearly a decade,

 Suga government